elisabeta-militaru/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Elisa Militaru is a PhD student in geographical psychology at the University of Cambridge {style="text-align: justify;"}
+Elisa Militaru is a PhD student in geographical psychology at the University of Cambridge.
+Her research focuses on how places can influence emotions, behaviours and personality.
+She is particularly interested in how the connections we form to specific places, such as nostalgia or place attachment, can improve well-being.

+{style="text-align: justify;"}